Metropolitan Veterinary Hospital

 Precision Medicine Umbrella Study for Hemangiosarcoma (PUSH) (Akron)

+Two-phase study.
+Phase two is fully funded oncologic care.
 This study seeks to develop a cure for dogs with hemangiosarcoma through a combination of molecular analysis and novel therapeutics.

-Oncologic Sample Collection Study (both locations)
+Oncologic Sample Collection Study (Both locations)